CS5001-khoury/hw01/README.md

    * Uses * concatenation or string  f-formatting for creating stars
    * Properly assigns the variables without additional prints or unneeded assignments
    * Properly updates docstrings in all files
-   * Adds additional understanding / self explanation comments (better to do more than less for now)
+   * Includes reflection document with proper (at least a paragraph) reflection.
    * Posted both ASCII art and hobby card to MS Teams

 AG - Auto-graded
 MG - Manually graded